portainer/portainer-docs/docs/v2.0/deploy/linux.md

 <pre><code>docker run -d -p 9001:9001 --name portainer_agent --restart=always -v /var/run/docker.sock:/var/run/docker.sock -v /var/lib/docker/volumes:/var/lib/docker/volumes portainer/agent</code></pre>

+Note: <code>--tlsskipverify</code> has to be present when deploying an agent, since injecting valid, signed certs in the agent is not a supported scenario at present.

 ### Docker Swarm
 Deploy Portainer Agent on a remote LINUX Swarm Cluster as a Swarm Service, run this command on a manager node in the remote cluster.